-Huawei Liu Kang: Embracing 5.5G To Unleash Industry Dividends
+Huawei Liu Kang: Embracing 5.5G to Unleash Industry Dividends

-(MENAFN- Mid-East) During MWC Barcelona 2024, Liu Kang, President of Huawei ICT Marketing & Solution Sales, delivered a keynote speech titled“Embracing 5.5G to Unleash Industry Dividends” at the 5G Advanced: Completing the Enterprise Opportunity conference.
+(MENAFN- BCW Global) Barcelona, Spain, February 29, 2024] During MWC Barcelona 2024, Liu Kang, President of Huawei ICT Marketing & Solution Sales, delivered a keynote speech titled "Embracing 5.5G to Unleash Industry Dividends" at the 5G Advanced: Completing the Enterprise Opportunity conference.
 Liu Kang said that 5G has become a must for industry digitalization and that upgrading to 5.5G is expected to enhance network capabilities by 10-fold.
 This, he noted, will drive industries to accelerate intelligent digital transformation and further unleash industry dividends.

 Supported by 5.5G's key features, such as 10 Gbps downlink, 1 Gbps uplink, deterministic network, support for 100 billion IoT connections, and native intelligence, operators can provide enterprise users with better connectivity services and a wider range of integrated ICT services.
 Such services will effectively support the core production processes of enterprises and enable the all-scenario connection of things and more reliable intelligent transportation, thus accelerating both social and economic development.